MetaMask/metamask-docs/docs/guide/snaps-development-guide.md

 After publishing the Snap, any dapp can connect to the Snap by using the snapId `npm:[packageName]`.

-### Updating Your Snap

-If you need to update your Snap, simply publish a new version to npm.
-Users will get the updated Snap the next time they connect to it via a dapp.

 ### Distributing Your Snap

 Since snaps are currently intended for a developer audience, MetaMask does not currently facilitate distributing snaps to a wide audience.